 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-Average CAC for SaaS: Benchmarks by Stage (2025)
+CAC Benchmarks for SaaS: What Good Looks Like by Stage

 The formula: